dolivetree/documentation/language/introduction/arithmetic-functions.md

 ==> This operation requires matching units
 ```

-When doing any basic arithmetic operation with two numbers, you can omit the units in one of them:
+When doing any arithmetic operation with two numbers, you can omit the units in one of them:

 ```deci live
 5 apples - 2